snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 Well, we already said that the composite build configuration is typically triggered by `wix-style-react`.
 The point is, this build configuration depends on several other build configurations itself.

 Let's categorize them:

+- Testing - these configurations are responsible to ensure there are no issues in various aspects (unit, visual, e2e, performance, etc.).